-Spermatic cord torsion is the twisting of the testicle resulting in a reduced blood flow through the tissues which connects it to the abdomen.
-A scrotal contusion results from a direct blow or impact to the scotum.
+Spermatic cord torsion is the twisting of the testicle resulting in reduced blood flow through the tissues which connect it to the abdomen.
+A scrotal contusion results from a direct blow or impact to the scrotum.

 Spermatic Cord Torsion

 This can be a serious condition as a complete loss of blood flow would quite quickly result in the death of the testicle.
 It will cause severe pain and medical help will be needed immediately to prevent further damage and problems.

 Symptoms of spermatic cord torsion include sudden severe pain in the scrotum with swelling and tenderness.
 The athlete may have a feeling of heaviness in the testicle as well as experience nausea and vomiting.

 - A direct impact can cause the testicle to rotate.